Spiegel & Utrera P.A.'s

 There are many reasons for using Independent Contractors, however, simply verbally stating that a worker is an Independent Contractor is not enough according to the IRS.
 Certain criteria must be met.
 The IRS considers 11 factors in three specified areas: Behavioral Control, Financial Control and Type of Relationship.
 So, before you engage the services of an Independent Contractor, it is essential that you document that relationship with a written Independent Contractor's Agreement, otherwise the IRS could hold your Company and you personally liable for the Independent Contractor's Income Tax, Social Security, Medicare Tax and Federal Unemployment Tax, which should have been withheld.
 As a signatory on the check used to pay the Independent Contractor, you could be held personally liable for these taxes.
 The Independent Contractor’s Agreement also contains other important provisions:

-For a detailed explanation of the Benefits of using Independent Contractors’ Agreements, including a breakdown of the 11 factors the IRS analyzes and Industry examples provided by the IRS, please refer to document 239 of this Free Faxback Service.
 We can provide an Independent Contractor's Agreement that covers all the legal requirements and many business advantages for your Company for only $150.

 Start-Up Money for Your Business Return to Menu